chand008/DigTheWord/README.md

             Android device.

 **Future Enhancements:**
-           1. Create categories for words like Science and technology, History etc
+           1. Create categories for words like Science and technology, History etc*.
            2. Create a screen after the login(main activity) for users to be able to select the level they wish to play.
            3. Incorporate the time limit for guessing the word.
            4. Updation of score based on time and use of hints.